okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/saml/index.md

 A `relayState` is an HTTP parameter that you can include as part of the SAML request and response.
 In an SP-initiated sign-in flow, the SP can set the `relayState` parameter in the SAML request with additional information about the request.
 After receiving the SAML request, the SAML IdP attaches the `relayState` value as an HTTP parameter in the SAML response after the user authenticates.
 This way, when the round trip completes, the SP can use the `relayState` information to get more context about the initial SAML authentication request.

-In the case of a deep link, the SP sets the `relayState` of the SAML request with the deep-link value.
-When the SAML response comes back, the SP can use the `relayState` value and take the authenticated user to the right resource.
+In the case of a deep link, the SP sets the `relayState` of the SAML request with the deep link value.
+When the SAML response is returned, the SP can use the `relayState` value and take the authenticated user to the right resource.

 <div class="full">